LatinScribe/BetaGoZero/README.md

 # Beta Go AI

+#### A basic Go AI developed by first-year computer science students at the University of Toronto.

+Welcome to our project!
+This page provides a comprehesive overview of our project, but feel free to simply skip down to the [instructions](#instructions) to try it out!

 # Problem Description and Research Question

 Our project is centered around the domain of the game Go.
 Go is a two